seanken/CellLevel_QC/README.md

 `highConf:` Number of reads that map to transcriptome with high conifdence.

-`polyA:` Number of reads with any number of bases trimmed due to poly-A (does not count unmapped reads).
+`polyA:` Number of reads with any number of bases trimmed due to poly-A.

-`TSO:` Number of reads with any number of bases trimmed due to TSO (does not count unmapped reads).
+`TSO:` Number of reads with any number of bases trimmed due to TSO.

-`spliced: ` Number of reads with a splice even in them (only counts uniquelly mapped reads)
+`spliced:` Number of reads with a splice even in them (only counts uniquelly mapped reads)

-`percent_qual_cbc: ` Average percent of bases (rounded to the nearest percent) in the CBC over all reads with quality score >30.
+`percent_qual_cbc:` Average percent of bases (rounded to the nearest percent) in the CBC over all reads with quality score >30.

-`percent_qual_umi: ` Average percent of bases (rounded to the nearest percent) in the UMI over all reads with quality score >30.
+`percent_qual_umi:` Average percent of bases (rounded to the nearest percent) in the UMI over all reads with quality score >30.

+`nUMI:` Number of UMI in this cell.

+`UTR:` Number of reads overlapping a known UTR of the gene the are assigned to.
+Set to 0 if -g is not given.

 `total:` The total number of reads in this cell.